mautic/user-documentation/docs/contacts/manage_contacts.rst

-You can use this feature to quickly update large volumes of Contacts, but it might be better to use a Campaign action - for example add all the Contacts you need to update into a segment and use a campaign to trigger the change - if you need to change more than a few hundred Contacts at a time.
+You can use this feature to quickly update large volumes of Contacts, but it might be better to use a Campaign action - for example add all the Contacts you need to update into a Segment and use a Campaign to trigger the change - if you need to change more than a few hundred Contacts at a time.

 .. image:: images/batch-actions.png
     :width: 200